Music

 Buffett on Bull Island in South Carolina.

 I might as well have been struck by lightning.
 No, I did not know Jimmy Buffett.
 But like most Southerners, I felt like I did.
 Growing up between Atlanta and the South Carolina Lowcountry, I internalized his music as if it were the soundtrack of my life.
 Seeing him grace a cover of Men’s Journal—casting a fly rod from the wingtip of the Grumman Albatross seaplane he called the Hemisphere Dancer—and reading the accompanying excerpt from his book A Pirate Looks at Fifty had actually helped cement my decision to head to New York.
-I left my job at Surfer magazine and traveled three thousand miles in a wheezing VW camper.
-McDonell, who would later pen a memoir called An Accidental Life, told me Jimmy was looking for a surfer who could code HTML and sort of document his life and tour.
+I left my job at Surfer magazine in Dana Point, California, and traveled three thousand miles in a wheezing VW camper.
+McDonell, who years later would pen a memoir called The Accidental Life, told me Jimmy was looking for a surfer who could code HTML, write, and sort of document his life and tour.
 “It’s not writing for the magazine,” McDonell said.
 “But it could be pretty interesting.”

-A few weeks later, my VW puttered into a nondescript driveway in Sag Harbor, New York, where I was met by a friendly, fit guy sporting flip-flops, a pair of Quiksilver trunks, Ray-Ban aviators, and a navy hat bearing South Carolina’s palmetto and crescent logo.
+A few weeks later, my VW puttered into a nondescript driveway in Sag Harbor, New York, where I was met by a fit, friendly guy sporting flip-flops, a pair of Quiksilver trunks, Ray-Ban aviators, and a navy hat bearing South Carolina’s palmetto-and-crescent emblem.
 “Hi,” he said, extending a hand.
 “I’m Jimmy.”

 Photo: chris dixon